MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/schema-map-concepts.md

 Choosing a subject key may be easy - if for example you were uploading detail about people, and each person had a unique ID which was used consistently across all of your source of data, then you coudl use that as a subject key.

 In other cases, you will need to choose a subject key and then use it consistently yourself.
-In the screenshot above, for example, you can see that the subject key is the concatenation of the CITY NAME?
-NEED CLARITY and the CityID.
+In the screenshot above, for example, you can see that the subject key is created by concatenation of other properties.